What is an Infographic?

 Just like anything else, infographics can be unhelpful, pointless, and of poor quality.
 While infographics have lately been an industry craze, they’re not always the answer.

 For example, you could create a beautiful graphic using absolutely useless information.
-On the flip side, it’s just as easy to take awesome data and turn it into an indecipherable mess with the wrong design.
+On the flip side, it’s just as easy to take useful data and turn it into an indecipherable mess with the wrong design.

 We’ve put together a short list of “bad” infographics along with brief summaries highlighting their missteps.
 Don’t make the same mistakes!